AndresNamm/incidentshk/_lda/3-analysis.markdown

  All the elements in the above formula are dependent on a chosen model.
 The model becomes important for the margin to explain what the probability of data is.
 It is the probability of the data based on the model and chosen parameters.
 Here, the Bayesian approach would also theoretically work out.
-To do that, it would be necessary to consider the parameters $\mu$ and $\pi$ in addition to the segment distribution variable Z as random variables.
+To do that, it would be necessary to consider the parameters $$\mu$$ and $$\pi$$ in addition to the segment distribution variable Z as random variables.
 The general application of  the Bayes formula in this case would look like this
 $$
 p(\theta, Z | x) = \frac{p(\theta, z, x )}{p(x)}
 $$
-In this formula $\theta$ is considered  as the set of all parameters an $Z$ is considered as  latent random variables which show the cluster of or class of the observation (e.g. which Poisson distribution generated the observation).
+In this formula $$\theta$$ is considered  as the set of all parameters an $$Z$$ is considered as  latent random variables which show the cluster of or class of the observation (e.g. which Poisson distribution generated the observation).
 The likelihood of the data in the above formula's denominator which is also considered the normalising factor or the marginal becomes intractable to compute in real life with more complex models.
 Thus approximation methods like the Variational inference or Monte Carlo sampling should be used \cite{blei2003latent}.
 In this case a more simple approximation was chosen in the face of the Expectization Maximization (EM) algorithm.
-This method resembles more the variational inference based methods but only gives point estimates to the parameters $\mu$ and $\pi$.
+This method resembles more the variational inference based methods but only gives point estimates to the parameters $$\mu$$ and $$\pi$$.

 ### Approximation Methodology

-The goal for the used EM algorithm is simply to give a point estimate for the parameters $\mu$ and $\pi$ from the observations so $p(x)$.
-The straight log-likelihood maximisation for the parameters $p(X \mid  \theta)=\sum^{N}_{i=1}{log p(x,\theta)}$ is difficult because of all the possible classes each observation could come from.
+The goal for the used EM algorithm is simply to give a point estimate for the parameters $$\mu$$ and $$\pi$$ from the observations so $$p(x)$$.
+The straight log-likelihood maximisation for the parameters $$p(X \mid  \theta)=\sum^{N}_{i=1}{log p(x,\theta)}$$ is difficult because of all the possible classes each observation could come from.
 However the nature of the above-presented model allows to divide the parameter estimation into two steps.
 More explicitly we can repeatedly construct a lower-bound on the log-likelihood function (E-step), and then optimise that lower-bound (M-step).
 This approach follows the logic of the EM algorithm.
 The exact formulas for approximation in the E-step and M-step are brought out in the method-proposing paper and are left out from this dissertation for the sake of clarity.
 The general idea for the approximation goes like this: First ther is the E-step.
 In this step, the Expectation for the complete dataset (X,Z) is calculated.
 To do that,  the posterior probability of Z given X is calculated.
 This can be seen as the responsibility that component k takes for ‘explaining’ the observation x.
 The calculated posterior probability for Z used in a specific combination with the parameters likelihood allows through the usage of Jensen's equality to derive a lower bound for the likelihood function.
 This lower bound can then maximized in the M-step.
 Going  iteratively through E-step and M-step monotonically increases the likelihood function.